newsuk/times-components-native/packages/jest-serializer/README.md

 (a composition of styles).
 This squashes it all for you, and allows you to see the styles as intended.

-On web you may want to also use `hoistStyle` to clean up the snapshot noise further.

 ### hoistStyle

 **hoistStyle: Serializer**